Centuries-Sewing Historical Costumes and Clothing

 Hand sewn red wool purse with fingerloop braid strings and hand made tassels.
 The belt is a 2 dollar thrift store find that I painted and aged a bit with acrylics to look more Elizabethan.
 Not pictured is a hand sewn linen coif with a little bit of insertion work along the top seam.

-1 thought on “Fitted English Gown, Green Kirtle, Linen/Cotton Shirt, and Wool Petticoat Done.
+One response to “Fitted English Gown, Green Kirtle, Linen/Cotton Shirt, and Wool Petticoat Done.”

 Leave a Reply